NativeScript/push-plugin/README.md

 		tns run android

 - The access token is written in the console and displayed on the device after the plugin sucessfully subscribes to receive notifications.
-When notification comes, the message will be displayed in the notification area if the app is closed or on screen if the app is open.
+When a notification comes, the message will be displayed in the notification area if the app is closed or handled directly in the onMessageReceived callback if the app is open.

 ### iOS